Do you ever feel like a plastic bag

 Reasons You Need to Know About Wise Mind

-However, it’s such a valuable skill to help manage your emotions, live effectively, and derive happiness frequently.
-I’ve practiced this skill numerous times and want to share some of the learnings I’ve derived as well as my process for adopting wise mind.
+I’ve practised this skill numerous times and want to share some of the learnings I’ve derived, as well as my process for adopting a wise mind.

 Wise Mind forms a core part of Mindfulness in Dialectical Behavior Therapy

-This means being able to understand why you feel the way you do and, more importantly, how to handle those emotions in a way that works for you.
-It’s like having an emotional compass that guides you through life’s ups and downs, helping you stay on course even during tough times.
+This means understanding why you feel the way you do and, more importantly, how to handle those emotions in a way that works for you.

 You’ll know more about reasonable mind

-It’s like having a trusted advisor who helps you make balanced and sensible decisions, especially when emotions are running high.
 Understanding this balance between emotions and logic can be a game-changer, leading to wiser choices and a more balanced approach to life’s challenges.

 It is an opportunity to practice mindful breathing

-It’s like pressing the reset button, allowing you to center yourself, find some calm, and build a stronger connection between your mind and body.
-This simple yet powerful practice can be your secret weapon in managing the complexities of daily life with a sense of clarity and composure
+It’s like pressing the reset button, allowing you to centre yourself, find calm, and build a stronger connection between your mind and body.

 Step-By-Step Instructions to Adopt Wise Mind

-Adopting wise mind is not going to be an overnight thing.
-Nor will it happen by just doing this once.
-However, if you practice this skill and ground yourself to the present moment you can gain a deep sense of happiness and well-being.
+However, if you practice this skill and ground yourself in the present moment, you can gain a deep sense of happiness and well-being.

 I’ve chosen these steps based on what I feel has helped me most throughout my journey and what I was taught during my own DBT sessions.